 As to the production, CFRT material can reportedly be thermoformed with existing thermoforming tools at high yield rates and low cycle times for millions of parts per year.
-Other production technologies such as hybrid injection molding, automated UD tape laying and automated fiber placement (AFP) can be easily integrated.
+Other production technologies such as hybrid injection molding, automated UD tape laying, and automated fiber placement (AFP) can be easily integrated.

 As continuous fiber-reinforced composites, the new products can also be recycled at the end of their useful life, making them “a perfect example of what scalable and sustainable composite solutions look like in giving industries the material tools to push boundaries”.

-By our newly developed technology of continuous fiber-reinforced thermoplastic, TOPOLO is attracting interests in diverse market segments including electrical industry, automotive, medical, athletic shoes and consumer goods.
+By our newly developed technology of continuous fiber-reinforced thermoplastic, TOPOLO is attracting interests in diverse market segments including the electrical industry, automotive, medical, athletic shoes, and consumer goods.
 We also produce T-UD series uni-directional reinforced tapes and T-PC series thermoplastic composite sheets at our production site in Shanghai.
 We believe the new material can truly bring value to next-generation products across industries by delivering a combination of lightweight construction, specific strengths, and finishes at a scale unreachable for today’s existing materials.